Gero1999/packages/README.md

 ### Data extraction and standarization 🔃

 * [getGWAS](getGWAS).
 Can be used to query, extract and standarize summary statistics files from GWAS catalog directly into R.
+* [getArray](getArray).
+Can be used to query, extract and clean raw transcriptomic files from ArrayExpress directly into R.